meerklass/museek/README.rst

 Plugins
 -----------------------
-Plugins can be implementing by creating a class inheriting from **Ivory**s `AbstractPlugin`.
+Plugins can be implemented by creating a class inheriting from **Ivory**s `AbstractPlugin`.
 They need to implement the methods
 `run()` and `set_requirements()`.

 1. Only one plugin per file is allowed.
 One plugin can not import another plugin.